 SFF) Many movies back in the days are full of matte paintings which you can't see.
 This is the magic of this technique, whether it is in COCOON or AKIRA KUROSAWAS DREAMS.
 Is there still a favorite painting of yours and why?

-J.G.)
+C.G.)
 Matte painting or environments are supposed to be invisible.
 The director and all of his crew are creating a believable world in order to entertain millions of people and make millions of dollars.
 We all love being fooled into alternate realities dont we?
 Its so much fun and thrilling.

-I would say out of all the movies Ive seen and know about , I always remember Albert Witlocks painting of New York city with the Hinderberg passing by.
+I would say out of all the movies Ive seen and know about , I always remember Albert Witlocks painting of New York city with the HINDENBURG passing by.
 I also would say that I have favorite Matte Painters and love their work.
 Albert Witlock, Michael Pangrazio , Chris Evans and Mark Sullivan.
 These Matte painters have done incredible work.

 SFF) Your paintings are so beautiful and fantastic.
 Which kind of surface treatment is your favorite one and why?
 Oil or acryl or something else?